natalia-fpintos/Get-into-tech/GetIntoTechDay1.md

 <br/>

 #### Scrum meetings ####

-In the **stand-ups** we would talk about 3 things:
-- What did we do yesterday
-- What are we doing today
-- What impediments do we have

-No knowing how to do something is not really an impediment, we can dedicate time to learn it.
-An impediment would be something like needing a database user.

 The **sprint planning** meetings are used to determine the work that is achievable in the sprint and the work that the team needs to commit to it.
 These occur at the start of a sprint.